Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 Substance Use Disorder (SUD) refers to a condition in which individuals become dependent or addicted to substances such as alcohol, narcotics, or medications.
 It is characterized by a strong urge to use these substances despite the risks, which can lead to social, emotional, and physical problems.

 Early recognition of SUD symptoms is critical for effective intervention and treatment, as the illness can have a major impact on an individual's health and everyday life.
-This guide will address the symptoms, types, and effects of substance use disorder, as well as the various treatment and recovery alternatives.

 What Is Substance Abuse?